How to Find Nests

 Watch and listen first

-Before you set off searching for nests, spend some time quietly observing the birds around you; they will often give you important clues about where their nests are located.
+Before you start searching for nests, spend some time quietly observing the birds around you; they will often give you important clues about where their nests are located.
 Not only will listening first tell you what species’ nests may be present, but because male birds sing to mark the boundaries of their territories they will also tell you generally where to search.
 Watch individual males as they move from point to point and sing, and mark their locations on a map or drawing of the area that you will search.
 Together, these points will outline the approximate territory surrounding a nest site.
 Within this territory, look for a female calling to her mate.
 Watch her from a distance through binoculars; many females will call on their way to the nest or even while on the nest (e.g., grosbeaks).

 Searching during nest building

 Early in the breeding season it may be relatively easier to find nests, particularly if you catch birds while they are still building their nests.
-During this time, birds can literally show you where their nests are located and vegetation typically hasn’t thickened up enough to hide many nests.
+During this time, birds can literally show you where their nests are located, and vegetation typically hasn’t grown enough to hide many nests.
 Watch for birds carrying grass, twigs, plant down, and other nesting material and follow them.
 Once you locate a nest that is under construction, quickly back off!
 Disturbing birds at this time can cause them to move elsewhere.
 Also, be aware that some species build several “dummy” nests that are never actually used.
 During nest building, males will also mark their territories by frequently singing.

 Searching during egg laying